 By Larch of The Silver Nomad

-The train from Paddington Station to Bath takes a relaxing hour and twenty minutes.
+The train from London Paddington Station to Bath takes a relaxing hour and twenty minutes.
 Once you arrive at Bath Spa station you are only a five-minute walk from the centre of Bath itself.

 A short walk from the Abbey is Pultney Bridge and views over the River Avon.
-Pultney Bridge has quaint shops and restaurants on top of the three arches.
+Pultney Bridge has quaint shops and restaurants on top of its three arches.
 On the far side of the bridge, you can join a cruise down the river.

 For an afternoon treat head to Sally Lunns Buns for one of their delicious cinnamon buns and a look around the living museum.
 Other museums to visit are the Holbourne Museum for art in Great Pultney Street or the Fashion Museum in the Assembly Rooms in Bennett Street.

 If you want to combine Bath with a visit to Stonehenge and Windsor, take a look at this excellent day tour that bundles them into one neat package.